On F List of Movie Reviews

 The French Connection is a classic in the policier genre, but Best Picture winner?

 Ditto for Gene Hackman winning the Oscar for Best Actor.
-Although it's his most famous film, he actually wasn't a
+Although it's his most famous work, he actually wasn't a

 top five choice for the role and probably not among ten, twenty, or whatever.
 William Friedkin